 Further afield, New Norfolk is close to Mount Field National Park and the South West Wilderness beyond.

 A wide range of accommodation options are available including grand old homestead, lodge and cottage accommodation.

 New Norfolk is a 30-minute drive (38 km) north-west of Hobart.

-- Track down the grave of Betty King, née Elizabeth Thackery, whose headstone reads "The first white woman to set foot in Australia" from the First Fleet at Botany Bay
+- Track down the grave of Betty King, née Elizabeth Thackery, on the northern side of the Derwent River, whose headstone reads "The first white woman to set foot in Australia" from the First Fleet at Botany Bay